wso2/docs-is/en/docs/using-wso2-identity-server/account-locking-by-failed-login-attempts.md

 and follow the same steps to configure these properties for the other tenants.

-!!! note

-    Configuring WSO2 IS for automatic account unlock
+!!! note "Configuring WSO2 IS for automatic account unlock"

     The WSO2 Identity Server can be configured to automatically unlock a user account after a certain period of time.
 A user account locked by failed login attempts can be unlocked by setting a lock timeout period.